micro-lc/micro-lc/packages/interfaces/README.md

 Collection of micro-lc versioned interfaces.
 Interfaces are formalized using [JSON Schemas](https://json-schema.org/), from which Typescript types are generated.

-This repo offers also a [command-line interface](#cli) to perform conversion between different configurations versions.

 ## Using interfaces

 The interfaces declared here are meant to be used as guidance when configuring and developing micro-lc.